EranBoudjnah/TestIt/README.md

 # TestIt

-While [TDD](https://en.wikipedia.org/wiki/Test-driven_development) is a better approach for development, many projects end up with low test coverage.
+While [TDD](https://en.wikipedia.org/wiki/Test-driven_development) is a better approach for development, many projects don't practice it and end up with low test coverage.

 This project is here to help you improve your test coverage by reducing the effort spent on writing boilerplate code, allowing you to focus on writing the actual tests.

-Generate unit testing boilerplate from kotlin files.
+Use TestIt to generate unit testing boilerplate from kotlin files.

 ## Getting Started